 Wisconsin Department of Natural Resources

-The Wisconsin Department of Natural Resources (WDNR) is an agency of the state of Wisconsin charged with a mandate from the EPA to protect the waters of Wisconsin.
+The Wisconsin Department of Natural Resources (WDNR) is an agency of the state of Wisconsin charged with a mandate from the EPA to protect the waters of Wisconsin by issuing waste discharge permits to point sources and establishing statewide performance standards for nonpoint sources of pollution.
 While the agency contributes expertise and resources towards lake management strategies, the WDNR’s lakes, rivers, and fisheries biologists are particularly involved in the Big Green Lake watershed.

 (920) 787-3048 www.dnr.wi.gov